Borr Drilling Ltd (BORR) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price point forecasted by analysts for Borr Drilling Ltd (BORR) is $9.92, which is $3.5 above the current market price.
-The public float for BORR is 217.34M, and currently, short sellers hold a 4.86% ratio of that float.
-The average trading volume of BORR on November 03, 2023 was 1.38M shares.
+The average price predicted by analysts for BORR is $9.92, which is $3.98 above the current price.
+The public float for BORR is 217.34M and currently, short sellers hold a 4.86% ratio of that float.
+The average trading volume of BORR on November 09, 2023 was 1.36M shares.

 BORR’s Market Performance

-During the last 5 trading sessions, BORR rose by +3.22%, which changed the moving average for the period of 200-days by +12.04% in comparison to the 20-day moving average, which settled at $6.74.
-In addition, Borr Drilling Ltd saw 29.18% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BORR fell by -4.65%, which changed the moving average for the period of 200-days by +4.39% in comparison to the 20-day moving average, which settled at $6.58.
+In addition, Borr Drilling Ltd saw 19.52% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BORR